Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 **Blind SQL injection attack** : In this type of attack, in which attacker infer the information from the database without directly retriving data from the database.

 1. **Boolean type** : The Attacker crafts an sql query to either return true or false for a particular sql query.
-2. **Time-based type** : The Attacker crafts the sql query in a way which dely the response of the database when some condition is matched, from the response of web-application attacker, infers the information about the database.
+2. **Time-based type** : The Attacker crafts the sql query in a way which dely the response of the database on the web-application when some condition is matched, from the response of web-application attacker, infers the information about the database.
 3. **Error-based type** : The attacker crafts the sql query in a way which returns a particular error on the web-application when the certain condition is met.

 **Out-of-band Sql Injection attack** : The attacker crafts an sql query that redirect the database response to a third party like a fake website or files in the server.